shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/04 AWS Cognito.md

 ---

-- Cognito provide a built in login and sign up page
+- Cognito provide a built in login and sign up page for both CUP and Identity pool
 - We can customize the built in pages
 - We can change the logo by going through the cognito app settings
+- For using custom domain
+  - Should be https connection
+  - Need ACM certificates from us-east-1 [No other options]
+  - Custom domain should be included in the app-integration section

 ### Compromised Credentials

 ---

-Amazon Cognito can determine whether the password has been compromised.
-We can set the settings `block use` from the advanced section.
-Also we can determine the actions like `sign in`, `sign up` and `password change`.
+- Amazon Cognito can determine whether the password has been compromised.
+- We can set the settings `block use` from the advanced section.
+Also, we can determine the actions like `sign in`, `sign up` and `password change`.
+- Using risk factor, low, high or medium, it can invoke using the MFA for the user

+### ALB Integration